 To enable access outside your local network, you must set up your firewall to forward the traffic to the Ubuntu desktop via a specific port number.
 Normally port 5900.

-You will also want to run the commands below to disable encryption for Remote sharing.
+You will also want to run the below commands to turn off Remote sharing encryption.
 This feature creates problems for Windows machines while connecting.

 sudo gsettings set org.gnome.Vino require-encryption false

 When you’re done, please test it out.
 Find the Ubuntu desktop computer IP address and test.
-If everything was set up correctly, you should be able to access the Ubuntu desktop remotely.
+You can access the Ubuntu desktop remotely if everything is set up correctly.

 This is how one enables Ubuntu remote desktop access.